rallekralle11/Epi_4L/README.md

 With such "amazing" features as:

-USB power and data line ESD protection.
+USB power and data line ESD protection as well as power filtration and a fuse.

 Crenellated pins.